risezhang/hydra-xml-parser/README.md

 # Hydra xml parser

-HXP is a Hydry layout parser which is written in pure Lua.
+HXP is a layout parser for the HP Hydra framework which is written in pure Lua.

 Usage (main.lua):